 While urbanisation is expected to continue in the future as shown in the chart opposite, the nature of urbanisation is changing as it transits from young people (15 to 39) physically moving to urban locations to counties being reclassified as urban (and no actual movement of people) and which has less of an impact on productivity..

 Given trends in the probability of a person by age group moving to an urban areas, and the overall age profile of the rural population, it is projected that:

 The fastest growing life stage segment for the next two decades is the urban ‘Working Age Empty Nester’.
-It grows in number of persons by 38% in two decades.
-In contrast the Young Adult Segment grows by 15% – but declines by 14% in the decade to 2025.
+It grows in number of persons by 22% in the next decade.
 These changes in segment size and growth rates have significant implications for the future pattern of consumer demand.

 This Chapter also shows how the actual sociological nature of the household can be expected to change – for example, the growth of the ‘childless households’ segment.

 section Six: Education

 Education is important as it influences not only the productivity of a worker but it also influences many aspects of society such as reducing the propensity to have more than one child, lifestyle choice, health, and propensity to spend and save.
 As detailed in this Section, China has achieved very significant improvements in education and clearly it improved millions of peoples’ opportunities and life style.
 But the projected rate of improvement will now slow as a result of a combination of fewer young people exiting the education system (as a result of the changing age profile of the population) and, frankly, the big improvements have now been achieved with most having lower secondary or better education.